How Do I Talk to My Daughter about Her First Bra?

 So how do we introduce our girls to bras?
 And how do you combat this pressure for frills and padding?
 Let’s let our daughter’s body, not society, dictate what she does and does not need.
 Aside from a bra, your girl will need a wise and Godly basis for understanding her changing body and the functionality of a bra.
 That’s where mom’s mentoring comes in!

 It can be tricky to find something age-appropriate for the little girl that she is.
 (We also understand the conflict that can arise in shopping settings when trends are telling your daughter something that you don’t agree with.)
-For this reason, we’re so excited to announce our partnership with a brand new company called Delicate Seams!
-Launching soon, Delicate Seams is committed to functional and appropriate undergarments for tweens.
-You can sign up on their website to be the first to hear about the launch.
+For this reason, we’re so excited to announce our partnership with a brand new company called Delicate Seams.
+Delicate Seams is committed to functional and appropriate undergarments for tweens, and just launched this week!

 Once you’ve found the right bra, it’s time to get talking!